Ski Resort in Aosta Valley, Italian Alps - 50km of Piste (1,210m to 2,760m)

 |22km||Cross Country Pistes|

-The Italian ski resort of Courmayeur is part of the Aosta Valley ski area with access to 180 individual pistes.
-In addition to the skiing in Courmayeur itself (50km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Aosta Valley ski resorts of Alagna Valsesia, Breuil-Cervinia, Crévacol, Etroubles, Pila and Saint-Rhémy-en-Bosses.
+The Italian Ski Resort of Courmayeur is part of the Aosta Valley ski area with access to 352km of downhill skiing, with 180 individual pistes, served by 62 ski lifts.
+In addition to the skiing in Courmayeur itself (50km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Aosta Valley ski resorts of Breuil-Cervinia, Crévacol, Etroubles, Pila and Saint-Rhémy-en-Bosses.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There are five Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Courmayeur are perfectly feasible.
+There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Courmayeur are perfectly feasible.

 Skiing in Courmayeur

 Courmayeur can offer skiing for all standards, including famous runs such as the resort's World Cup Downhill and the International, a 6km (4 miles) run which drops 1000m (aprox 3500 feet) as it descends.
 Many runs are covered by snowmaking and the resort has a very good snow record.

 There are two main ski areas.
 The largest, Chécrouit - Val Veny, directly above the resort, is largely suited to beginners and intermediates although there are some testing off-piste descents from top to bottom which may be undertaken with the assistance of a guide.